 3 Myths about Budgets for Small Businesses

-Small businesses owners have a bad impression of budgets.
-They feel that they can be left until the end, are suffocating and set in stone.
+Small business owners have a bad impression of budgets.
+They feel that they can be left until the end, are suffocating, and set in stone.
 All of these things aren’t true.

 1. Budgets can be left to the end

 A common myth is that you should leave all the financial stuff until after you’ve finished making your business plan.
 That’s a mistake because your plan is deeply dependent on it.
 Rather, a business is built around financial projections and the budget.
 They are core to operations and the key to sustainable growth.